dannymccaslin/ansible-repo/README.md

 # ansible-repo

-This is a collection of Ansible repos that I have been using that I have anonymized.
+This is a collection of Ansible playbooks that I have been using that I have anonymized.

 # Repository Contents
 * __apt-update.yml__ ------ Installs apt, applies updates and upgrades and cleans everything up